openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 To split multi-value fields within a column specify a string (e.g. “|” or “, “) in the “Delimiter for multi-value fields” text field.
 To split with tabs use the character sequence “\t” and to split by linefeeds/carriage returns use the character sequence “\n”.

 ### Performing a Search
-Clicking the Search button will send the query to the EQUELLA server, bring into focus the Search Results tab and populate the results grid.
+Clicking the Search button will send the query to the openEQUELLA server, bring into focus the Search Results tab and populate the results grid.

 Depending on the nature of the query this may take some time.
 At any point during the data retrieval process you can click the Stop Processing button in the tool bar.
 ### Managing the Search Results